You must meet the following requirements before you configure HA.

 - You must register the devices.

 - In active-active mode, both devices require a license.
-Sandstorm does not affect the HA setup regardless of the expiry date in each device.
+Zero-day protection doesn't affect the HA setup regardless of the expiry date in each device.

 - In active-passive mode, you require a license only for the primary device.
-No license is needed for the auxiliary device.
+You don't require a license for the auxiliary device.

 - Overriding the MAC address on the dedicated port.